A general Cayley correspondence and higher Teichm\"uller spaces: Nilpotents and magical -triples

 Let $\{ f,h,e\}\subset \fg$ be an $\fsl_2$-triple.
 Note that and that $W_j\cap\fg_{j-2k}=\ad_f^k(V_j)$.
 Consider the map $\sigma_e:\fg\to\fg$ defined by the linear extension of

 This defines a vector space involution of $\fg$ with $\sigma_e|_{V_j}=-\Id$ for $j>0$.
 On the given $\fsl_2$-triple, we have $\sigma_e(f)=-f$, $\sigma_e(h)=h$ and $\sigma_e(e)=-e$.

 \begin{definition} An $\fsl_2$-triple $\{f,h,e\}$ will be called \emph{magical} if the involution $\sigma_e:\fg\to\fg$ defined by \eqref{eq magical involution} is a Lie algebra involution.
-We will also refer to a nilpotent element $e\in\fg$ as \emph{magical} if it belongs to a magical $\fsl_2$-triple. \end{definition} \begin{remark} Note that if $\{f,h,e\}\subset\fg$ is magical and contained in a reductive subalgebra $\fg'\subset\fg,$ then $\{f,h,e\}$ is magical in the subalgebra $\fg'.$ \end{remark} We will classify magical nilpotents in \S \ref{sec: mag class} and by \eqref{eq:nilp<->sl2triple} this will be equivalent to classifying magical $\fsl_2$-triples.
-Although the terminology was not used, Kostant showed that a principal $\fsl_2$-triple in $\fg$ is magical; see \cite[Lemma 6.4A]{ptds} and \cite[Proposition 6.1]{liegroupsteichmuller}.
+We will also refer to a nilpotent element $e\in\fg$ as \emph{magical} if it belongs to a magical $\fsl_2$-triple. \end{definition} \begin{remark} Although the terminology was not used, Hitchin showed in \cite[Proposition 6.1]{liegroupsteichmuller} that a principal $\fsl_2$-triple is magical. \end{remark} \begin{remark} Note that if $\{f,h,e\}\subset\fg$ is magical and contained in a reductive subalgebra $\fg'\subset\fg,$ then $\{f,h,e\}$ is magical in the subalgebra $\fg'.$ \end{remark} We will classify magical nilpotents in \S \ref{sec: mag class} and by \eqref{eq:nilp<->sl2triple} this will be equivalent to classifying magical $\fsl_2$-triples.
 A key feature of principal $\fsl_2$-triples is that the subalgebra $\fg_0$ is a Cartan subalgebra.
-We now generalize this.
-For an $\fsl_2\C$-triple $\{f,h,e\}$, let $Z_{2m_j}=W_{2m_j}\cap\fg_0$.
+We now generalize this to magical triples.
+For an $\fsl_2$-triple $\{f,h,e\}$, let $Z_{2m_j}=W_{2m_j}\cap\fg_0$.
 Thus, we have a decomposition of $\fg_0$ as a $\fc$-module

 \begin{proposition} If $\{f,h,e\}$ is a magical $\fsl_2$-triple, then $[Z_{2m_i},Z_{2m_j}]\subset \fc$ for all $m_i,m_j$, and $[Z_{2m_i},Z_{2m_j}]=0$ if $m_i\neq m_j$. \end{proposition}

 Before giving the proof we recall some facts about $\fsl_2\C$-representation theory.
 Consider the decomposition \eqref{eq sl2 module decomp} of $\fg$.
 The Lie bracket defines a morphism of $\fsl_2\C$-representations: